Meijin (Go)

-Meijin (名人) means "Expert or Master".
+Meijin (名人,めいじん) means "Expert or Master".
 It is the name of the second most prestigious Japanese Go Tournament.
 It also refers to a traditional Japanese title given to the strongest player of the day during the Edo period.

 The tournament

 The Meijin tournament is sponsored by the Asahi newspaper, and has prize money of ¥30,000,000 for the winner (since the 45th Meijin in 2020).

 The tournament is open to Nihon Ki-in and Kansai Ki-in players.
 A nine-player league decides the challenger each year.
 Every year, the three worst-ranked players in the league drop out.
 Entrance into the league is decided by three preliminaries.
-The first is between 1-4 dans (6 winners: 4 Nihon ki-in and 2 Kansai ki-in).
+The first is between 1 and 4 dan (6 winners: 4 Nihon Ki-in and 2 Kansai Ki-in).
 The second is between 5-9 dans and the six winners (18 winners).
-The third is between these 18 and the 3 people dropped from the league (3 winners, who enter the league).
+The third is between these 18 and the 3 people dropped from the league (3 winners, who entered the league).
 Komi is 6.5.
 The time limit is 8 hours each in the title matches and 3 hours in the league and prelims.
 Byo-yomi is 1 minute per move.